frahsimon/basic-wrds-merge/README.md

-# wrds_merge_basic
+# basic wrds merge

-This repository contains a python script to merge the following wrds datasets: compustat fundamentals, crsp monthly data and ibes summary data.
+This repository contains a python script that merges the following wrds datasets: compustat fundamentals, crsp monthly data and ibes summary data.

+I appreciate any advice regarding errors or improvements in general.